tldr-pages/tldr/pages/common/xgettext.md

 `xgettext --join-existing --output {{path/to/output_file}} {{path/to/input_file}}`

-- Don't add an header containing metadata to the output file:
+- Don't add a header containing metadata to the output file:

 `xgettext --omit-header {{path/to/input_file}}`